 Holy Cross Catholic Cemeteries | Archdiocese of San Francisco

-However, it does present a pastoral issue of dealing with those who have opted for scattering/portioning in the past without any contrary information.
+However, it does present a pastoral issue of dealing with those who've opted for scattering/portioning in the past without any contrary information.
 We don't want those people to suffer because of a decision they made with the best of intentions.”

 Mike Wesner, Director of Cemeteries at the Diocese of Orange, comments,